Electrical, Robotics & Automation Technology Program Overview

 Technicians install, maintain and repair electrical wiring, automated systems and robotics used in industries like manufacturing, construction and industrial automation.
 They may also troubleshoot and calibrate equipment to keep systems running safely and efficiently.

-The Electrical, Robotics & Automation Technology program at UTI Atlanta is designed to take 12 months from start to finish.
-Our Career Services team can help you start searching for opportunities as you near graduation.
-This means it’s possible to train and pursue your first role within just one year.
+The electrical, robotics and automation programs at UTI Atlanta are designed to take 12-19 months.
+Our Career Services team can help you start searching for opportunities as you near graduation.1 This means it’s possible to train and pursue your first role in less than two years.

 No. To enroll, you only need a high school diploma, GED or equivalent, and must be at least 18 years old (students enrolling under the age of 18 require a parent or guardian to execute the Enrollment Agreement).
 The program starts with fundamentals and builds toward advanced robotics and automation, so no previous technical experience or knowledge is required.

 Yes.
-The Electrical, Robotics & Automation Technology program begins with a strong foundation in construction-related electrical skills.
+The electrical, robotics and automation programs begin with a strong foundation in construction-related electrical skills.
 In your first courses, you’ll learn residential and commercial wiring, circuits, safety practices and other electrical applications common to the trades.
 This foundation prepares graduates for real-world work in construction while also setting them up to move into robotics, automation and industrial systems.